nicklafferty/craftycody/content/crafts/diy-adding-doors-to-the-ikea-kallax.md

 Drill your holes for your knobs or pulls now so you can sand them smooth.
 Make sure they're all even by doing one door then line it up with the next one and drill through.
 This is quicker as you only need to measure one door and make it a template for the rest.

 Literally waiting around for glue to dry takes forever as does **step four** which is staining.
 If you have any gaps in your pieces, now is the time to use some wood filler or sawdust to get rid of them.
-I used a dark stain to match my kallax.
+I used a dark stain (jacobean) that matched(ish) my kallax.

-After I waited about a million hours for the stain to dry, I attached the hinges to the top and bottom of each door as well as the cabinet pulls.
+After I waited about a million hours for the stain to dry, I attached the hinges to the top and bottom of each door and screwed on the cabinet pulls.

 **Step five** is lining up the doors on the kallax and seeing where I needed to drill to attach them.
 I held the door up and marked where the hinge holes hit then pre-drilled pilot holes so I wouldn't split the cabinet.
 Then, all that was left was to drill them in place.